-Table 2-33: Sync-Related Functions
+Table 2-33:Sync-Related Functions

 Function Description

 DriveEncoderOutputConfigureDivider(),

 DriveEncoderOutputConfigureInput(), Configure each Sync port as an input or an

 DriveEncoderOutputOn(), output

 DriveEncoderOutputOff()

 PsoDistanceConfigureInputs() Let the PSO to track the SYNC A or SYNC B port.

-PsoWindowConfigureInput() Let the F30 to track the 31NC A of 31NC B port.
+PsoWindowConfigureInput()

 The Sync port uses low-voltage differential signaling (LVDS) and standard USB 3.0 type A (cross over) cables.